Sourdough Apple Cider Donuts

 👍 Why You’ll Love This Recipe

 With both concentrated apple cider and apple butter, these sourdough discard apple cider donuts actually have apple flavor in them!
-The medley of cinnamon, nutmeg, and cardamom help bring out even more apple flavor.
+The medley of cinnamon, nutmeg, and cardamom help bring out even more apple flavor like in Sourdough Apple Crisp.

 I adapted this recipe for sourdough by one of my favorite cookbook authors, Claire Saffitz.
 Instead of using sour cream for tangy flavor, I use sourdough discard for a similar texture.